ShreedipDas/LearningMatplotlib/README.md

 - This repository is going to contain the very bare and basic projects that I learned.

 # Median Developer Salaries by Age
+- Based on the Annual Stack Overflow developer survey of 2019, I created a plot on the salaries of different language developers as per their age.
 - In this plot, we visualize the salaries of the Python, Javascript developers, and developers in general with ages ranging from 18 to 55.
 - The link for datasets: https://docs.google.com/document/d/1ciyjHL9lRKCWDSmI-JoDiCWveW62ELLqXlO284ze5CQ/edit?usp=sharing
 - While experimenting with styles and grids, I came to like the 'fivethirtyeight' style, the 'ggplot' style, and a special style called the 'xkcd' style that mimics the artstyle of comics.